 How does a job applicant’s perceived competence, based on their ethnicity, change with the addition of vocal cues?

 This study examines how a speaker’s Canadian English accent interacts with their ethnic appearance and vocal confidence level, to affect their perceived competence and hireability in a job interview context.
-Although data collection for this study is complete, you can try a demo of this experiment here.
+Data collection for this study is complete.

 This study is conducted by Yondu Mori (Ph.D. candidate) under the supervision of Dr. Marc D. Pell (email@example.com) at McGill University in the School of Communication Sciences and Disorders.